New Opioid PA form

 Brand Name Drugs

-Recipients with pharmacy related issues may call the toll-free Medicaid Pharmacy Program Recipient Access Hotline at 1-800-492-5231.
+Recipients with pharmacy related issues may call the toll-free Medicaid Pharmacy Program Recipient Access Hotline at 1-800-492-5231, press 3.
 Local Baltimore Metropolitan area callers may dial 410-767-5800.
-Do not use these numbers for eligibility or enrollment issues.
 Calls are accepted from 8:00 a.m. to 5:00 p.m.
 Monday through Friday.
 Callers may leave a message before or after hours and on weekends and holidays.
 Pharmacy staff will return calls on the next business day.

 201 W. Preston Street, Baltimore, MD 21201-2399